OpenRoberta/openroberta-lab/AM.md

     + Add feature that explains why the chunks are being highlighted (let the user know why they should care about this).

 - Add feature to let the end-user create a custom block with few clicks (They must specify block name, variables, and where the variables are used.
 The feature takes care of moving the duplicate chunk into a custom block, and replacing the chunks with the new block).

+- Change the name from 'Functions' to something more user-friendly